 At the end of "The Trial," Angelica admits to breaking Tommy's clown lamp, and then brags that the babies "Can't do anything about it, because [they] can't talk," before victoriously shouting "I did it, I did it, I DID IT!"
 Didi hears the entire confession, and Angelica immediately denies it.
 Didi doesn't believe her.

 Subverted in the episode "Moving Away."
 The babies recall how the four of them and Angelica all met one another at a housewarming party for Stu and Didi.
-Before the occasion, Angelica tells all of the babies that the others are mean, selfish bullies, for no reason other than so she can see them fight for her own amusement.
-As she congratulates herself for being "a genius," she spots a box of cookies in the neighbor's yard, tries to fit through the bottom of a broken fence to get to them, and gets stuck.
+Before the occasion, Angelica tells each baby, in private, that the other babies are mean, selfish bullies, for no reason other than so she can see them fight for her own amusement.
+At the party, her plans goes off without a hitch, and as she congratulates herself for being "a genius," she spots a box of cookies in the neighbor's yard.
+She then tries to fit through the bottom of a broken fence to get to them, and gets stuck.
 Soon after, the babies realize that Angelica lied to them about one another, and Tommy somehow deduces that it's because she wanted them to be friends.
 Grateful towards Angelica, they go and help her get unstuck from the fence.